Managing your team during corona: a doctor's productivity tips

 Every day, we will save lives and lose people to this horrible virus.
 And we’ll come back tomorrow to do it all again.
 Much like a war, we have no idea how long this crisis will last, but we do know that it is going to get worse before it gets better.

 So how do I lead a team of junior doctors and nurses to deliver the best possible care to our patients?
 These are my top productivity tips for leaders who have found themselves amid the Covid-19 crisis:

 1. Identify resources

 Managers need to make the best use of available resources and know that there may be substantial gaps.

-In the same way as many project teams in companies, my team is constantly reforming.
-In our case it is a daily change according to who is on shift.
-Our working patterns are such that we provide 24/7 cover for the critically ill.
+In the same way, as many project teams in companies, my team is constantly reforming.
+In our case, it is a daily change according to who is on shift.
+Our working patterns are such that we provide 24/7 coverage for the critically ill.
 As a result, each day (or night) I have a different mix of people who come together to perform various roles in nursing and doctoring across the department.